FAQsFrequently Asked Questions - Immanuel Lutheran School

 I would like to learn more about becoming a member at Immanuel.
 What do I do?

 Click here to start – Next Steps

 How often are teachers given performance reviews and feedback?

 Teacher performance review is done annually.
 Informal review is done throughout the school year between the principal and the teachers.

-Do the teachers and principal truly function as a team?
+Do the teachers and school administration function as a team?

 Yes.
-Our Christian teaching staff and principal are truly dedicated, professional, and caring people who believe in the total well-being of your child.
-The principal and teachers meet for monthly staff meetings.
-Also, the entire Immanuel staff meets monthly for a staff meeting led by our lead pastor.
+Our Christian teaching staff, assistant principal, and principal are truly dedicated, professional, and caring people who believe in the total well-being of your child.
+The school administration and teachers meet for monthly staff meetings.

 Do Immanuel teachers have current teaching certificates?